raccog/HydroManager/HydroManager/README.md

 an ESP32.
 This gives the advantages of many more pins and also 2 cores instead of 1.

 I also plan to move away from Arduino and use the Espressif ESP32 SDK instead.
 This will require an entire rewrite of the hydroponic manager system.
-It will also require me to replace some libraries that don't work without Arduino; such as a JSON parser.
-I also plan to use an RTOS to prevent any one task from locking out the entire system.
+I also plan to use FreeRTOS to prevent any one task from locking out the entire system.

 ## Bill Of Materials